With a combination of a small number of people + software + servers and robots

-Some are processed as quickly as possible to keep them fresh, some are left in the refrigerator to soak up the flavor, some are simmered overnight, and some are marinated for six months.
+Some are processed as quickly as possible to keep them fresh, some are left in the refrigerator until the flavors have infused, some are simmered overnight, and some are marinated for up to six months.

-There are short rhythms and long rhythms, and they must be matched perfectly when they are put on the table.
+Some rhythms are short, some are long, and they must be perfectly matched when placed on the table.

-In Japanese food, there is a rhythm of the season of ingredients, and we need to pay attention to it throughout the year.
-I found a passage that conveys this, so I will write it down.
+In Japanese food, there is also the rhythm of the season of the ingredients, which needs to be taken care of throughout the year.
+There is a passage that conveys this, so I will write it down.

-Suggesting that one soup and one vegetable is enough
+Suggestion that one soup and one vegetable is all that is needed

-We look forward to the savoriness of the changing seasons.
+We look forward to the nourishing flavors of the changing seasons.

-It is a bit of an exaggeration to say that the Japanese and wild birds are the only ones who don't miss the season ......, but it is not a complete lie when you consider the range, detail and depth of ways to enjoy the season, it is not a lie.
+It is a bit of an exaggeration to say that only the Japanese and wild birds ...... do not miss the season, but considering the breadth, detail, and depth of the ways to enjoy the season, it is not a lie.

-This is especially evident in the way we divide the season into "early," "late," and "late," and use our five senses to feel and be aware of the intersecting beginnings and endings of life.
+This is especially evident in the division of the season into "firsts," "seconds," and "lasts," and in the sensory perception and awareness of the beginnings and endings of life at the crossroads.

-The sensibility of Japanese food, that everything is in accordance with the seasons, reminds us that our bodies are connected to nature in an orderly way, in the form of emotions.
+The sensitivity of Japanese food, where everything is in accordance with the seasons, reminds us in the form of emotion that our bodies are connected to nature in an orderly way.

-Running a company is similar in some ways, and the flow of time is completely different for each worker and project.
+Company operations are similar, and the flow of time is completely different for each worker and each project.

-Time moves at different paces, such as the pace of a new graduate who graduated at the end of the 1990s, the pace of someone who came out of the countryside and has been working in Tokyo for 10 years and raising a child, the pace of a project that has been firmly in place for more than five years, and the pace of launching a new business.
+Time progresses at different paces: the pace at which new graduates who graduated at the end of the Heisei period progress, the pace of those who came out of the countryside and have been working in Tokyo for 10 years and raising children, the pace of projects that have been worked on solidly for more than 5 years, the pace of new businesses being launched, etc.

-But that is nature, and I think it is management to feel the rhythm of such disparate time.
+But that is natural, and I think management should feel such disparate rhythms of time.